-Funded by the Inflation Reduction Act, phase 1 of the CPRG requires participating states and regions to complete three phases of planning:
+Funded by the Inflation Reduction Act, phase 1 of the CPRG requires the State of Illinois and the Chicago MSA separately to complete three phases of planning:

-- A priority climate action plan (PCAP) consisting of a focused list of quantified nearterm, high-priority, implementation ready measures to reduce GHG pollution.
+- A priority climate action plan (PCAP) outlining a focused list of quantified near-term, high-priority, implementation ready measures to reduce GHG pollution.
 With CMAP support, MMC will update its 2021 Climate Action Plan to serve as the Chicago MSA's PCAP by March 1, 2024. - A comprehensive climate action plan (CCAP) that addresses all significant GHG sources, sinks, and sectors; establishes near and long-term GHG emission reduction goals; and identifies strategies and measures to achieve those goals.
-CMAP will lead the CCAP process, including data analysis and modeling, policy development, and engagement with stakeholder and subject matter experts.
+CMAP will lead the MSA's CCAP process, including data analysis and modeling, development of policy proposals, and engagement with stakeholder and subject matter experts.
 The CCAP must be completed by July 2025. - A status report on implementation of CCAP GHG reduction strategies.
 CMAP will lead development of the status report by mid-2027.

 The CCAP will address the following sectors: industry, electricity generation, passenger transportation, freight transportation, commercial and residential buildings, agriculture, natural and working lands, water and wastewater, and waste and materials management.
-The CCAP will include a GHG inventory, projections, and reduction targets, as well as quantified GHG reduction measures to meet reduction targets.
+The CCAP will include a GHG inventory, projections, and reduction targets, as well as quantified GHG reduction measures to meet federal reduction targets.
 It will also analyze strategy co-benefits, such as reductions to other pollutants, and benefits to low income and disadvantaged (LIDAC) communities.
 For each sector, CMAP will engage implementers, community organizations, advocates, and subject matter experts to establish decarbonization strategies, measures, and community benefits.
+ON TO 2050 commits the region to reduce greenhouse gas emissions by 80 percent, relative to 2005 levels, by 2050.
+The CCAP will set a net-zero goal by 2050, raising challenges and opportunities for our region to meet the federal greenhouse gas reduction targets.